Argelbargel/external-ingress-auth/README.md

 ### Authorization Rules

-The ldap server is solely used to authenticate a user's credentials and to provide information about the user's group-memberships.
+Authentication backends are solely used to authenticate a user's credentials and to provide information about the user's group-memberships.
 All further authorization-restrictions (or lack thereof) are configured by rules declared in the config-file specified in `AUTHORIZATION_RULES_PATH` or in the [ingress-configuration](#ingress-configuration-of-authorization-rules).

 #### Authorization Rule Format